This is not a sponsored post, but Manna Organics did send me Manna Bread to sample and offer to provide bread for a giveaway. All opinions are my own.

 For the last 100 or so years, we’ve had the technology to easily make shelf-stable flour from our abundant amber waves of grain.
-Unfortunately what happens when you start mass producing a food into a highly processed food-thing is that you get a decline in the quality of the food.
-Nutrient-deficient food-things line the shelves of grocery stores and the Standard American Diet (I call this the “industrial diet”) is based on these products.
+Unfortunately when you start mass producing a food, it often turns into a highly processed food-thing.
+This decline in the quality manifests itself in nutrient-deficient food-things lining the shelves of grocery stores.
+The Standard American Diet (I call this the “industrial diet”) is based on these products.
 Perhaps this is the reason for the decline in the health of the average American and why it seems like 90% of the commercials on TV are telling me to take the latest drug that will solve my myriad health issues.

 Manna Bread Review

-Fortunately, Manna Organics was kind enough to send me some bread to try – they sell sprouted bread that also happens to be yeast free, organic, free of salt, free of oils, without sweeteners, and uses no leavening agents.
+Fortunately, Manna Organics was kind enough to send me some bread to try: yeast-free, salt-free, oil-free, sweetener-free, organic sprouted bread.
 With a list like that you might think it tastes like cardboard or dog poop, but it’s actually quite delectable.
-They have two types of bread – the regular Manna Bread, which comes in fun flavors like Carrot Raisin, Fruit and Nut, but also the standard flavors like Millet Rice, Multigrain, etc… They also have a new line of Bavarian Style Sourdough Breads.
+They have two types of bread – 1) regular Manna Bread, which comes in fun flavors like Carrot Raisin, Fruit and Nut, but also the standard flavors like Millet Rice, Multigrain, etc… and 2) a new line of Bavarian Style Sourdough Breads.

 I will start with my favorite, the Multigrain Sprouted Bread.
 It is not presliced and comes in a petite hearty loaf.

 This manna bread is appropriately named, because it is divine.
 It is incredibly moist and soft.
 It’s dense, but not in the way that many whole grain breads are – it is not dry at all, and reminded me of the consistency of a moist, hearty, healthy muffin.
 So this bread is basically like an unsweetened muffin.
-I have only had it plain (it’s just that good) and with butter (another product I like to call manna).
+I have only had it plain (it’s just that good) and with butter.
 The ingredient list includes sprouted organic wheat kernels, organic brown rice, organic barley, organic millet, organic flax seed, organic rye kernels, organic soy beans, organic rolled oats, organic oat bran, and organic cornmeal.
-I loved it!

 Now for the sourdough breads.
 The sourdough breads do have organic whole grain flour and salt added, but the sprouted Manna breads do not have either.
 I much preferred the regular kind but Bobby liked these better!
 We have very different taste buds.
 The other morning we had toast and eggs and used one of the sourdough breads.
 The sourdough breads are pre-sliced.
 The slices are nice and thin so you can have a couple and not be too full.